mratsim/weave/README.md

 Experimental features might see API and/or implementation changes.

-For example both parallelForStaged and parallelReduce allow for reduction but parallelForStaged is more flexible, it however requires explicit use of locks and/or atomics.
+For example both parallelForStaged and parallelReduce allow reductions but parallelForStaged is more flexible, it however requires explicit use of locks and/or atomics.

 LazyFlowvars may be enabled by default for certain sizes or if escape analysis become possible